cuines/pediatric-depression-protocols/depression-screening-protocol.md

 Discussing screening results with parents/guardians can be challenging.
 Below are suggested talking points:

 ### Opening the Conversation
 - “Today we completed a routine depression screen as part of [adolescent’s] visit.
 The results suggest they are experiencing some symptoms of depression.
-I want to assure you that this is relatively common, and we have good resources to help.”
+I want you to know that depression is a common and treatable condition in adolescents, and we have good resources to help.”

 ### Explaining the Results
 - “The score ranges from 0 to 27, with higher numbers indicating more severe symptoms.
 [Adolescent’s] score of [X] falls in the [mild/moderate/severe] range, which means they could benefit from additional support.”